alexkehayias/chocolatier/README.md

 ### Compiling with advanced optimizations

 1. Run `lein cljsbuild once min`
-2. Update `resources/public/index.html` to use `resources/public/js/compiled/chocolatier-min.js`
+2. Navigate your browser to `http://127.0.0.1:3449/min` and the game will start immediately

 ## Entity Component System